Introduction

 • Part 3: Supervised classification methods

-I’ll also explore log-transformed Coulomb matrices, since they can reveal structural details that regular matrices miss.
+I’ll also explore log-transformed Coulomb matrices, which can reveal structural details that standard matrices miss.

-Alkanes are the simplest organic molecules—just carbon and hydrogen with single bonds.
-Their general formula is $C_{n}H_{2n+2}$.
+Alkanes are the simplest organic molecules—carbon and hydrogen connected by single bonds with the general formula $C_{n}H_{2n+2}$.

-What makes them ideal for testing molecular representations is their constitutional isomers: molecules with identical formulas but different structural arrangements.
-For small alkanes (n ≤ 3), there’s only one way to connect the atoms.
-But starting with butane (n = 4), multiple arrangements become possible:
+What makes them perfect for testing molecular representations is their constitutional isomers: molecules with identical chemical formulas but different structural arrangements.
+For small alkanes (n ≤ 3), atoms can connect in only one way.
+Starting with butane (n = 4), multiple arrangements become possible:

 Butane as a ball-and-stick model.